WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 Intended use or goal of the meal

-It’s important to know what your goal or health focus is before purchasing a meal and understanding if that meal service is going to assist to achieve this.
-For example, if you are looking to gain muscle ensuring your meal requirements meet the level of exercise you are doing to achieve said goal.
+It’s important to know what your goal or health focus is before purchasing a meal and understanding if that meal service is going to assist you in achieving this.
+For example, if you are looking to gain muscle, ensuring your meal meets the level of exercise you are doing, in addition to your macronutrients requirements, must be considered.

 Macronutrients

-Understanding the three main macronutrients (carbohydrates, protein and fats) and the requirements around fitness goals and requirements.
-The requirement of macronutrients is dependent on energy levels and the amount of exercise you’re doing.
-When an imbalance occurs in macronutrients health issues can occur such as deficiencies.
-For example, for those with high outputs of exercise such as endurance athletes their carbohydrate requirements will be higher than most gym-goers.
+Understanding the three main macronutrients (carbohydrates, protein and fats) and your macronutrients requirements is dependent on energy levels and the amount of exercise you’re doing.
+When an imbalance occurs in macronutrients, health issues can occur such as deficiencies.
+For example, those with high outputs of exercise such as endurance athletes, require higher carbohydrates than most gym-goers.

 If you are interested in learning more about macronutrients and how they contribute to a well-rounded diet read our guide “Are Macros Important for Weight Loss” to help you out.